BriteSnow/cloud-starter/README.md

 - **scripts/** files are just the build files for the various "DevOps" operations, such as building, REPL watch, and other custom scripts.

-- **services/** base folder containing all of the backend services of the system as well as common resources.
+- **services/** base folder contains all of the backend services of the system as well as common resources.
 For example `services/web-server` is the node js web API and application service, and `services/agent` is the agent micro-service which manage some DevOps operations during dev/staging/deployment.

 - **frontends/** is the base folder that contains all of the various client frontends.
 For web applications, there is usually a 1-1 mapping between the backend server (in the `services/**` foolder) with a `frontends/**` html/ts/css source.
 During the build process each frontend distribution files (e.g., `app-bundle.js`) will get written into the corresponding server.
 For example, the `frontends/web/**` bundle files, such as `app-bundle.js`), will be copied in the web application folder `services/web-server/web-folder/` directory.